Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 - 52% of consumers believe companies need to take action on feedback provided by their customers.

-- 63% of customer experience management professionals use customer feedback to prioritize investment in better products, services and customer experiences.
+- 63% of customer experience management professionals use customer feedback to prioritize investment in better products, services, and customer experiences.

 What are the Types of Customer Feedback?

 Technology has expanded the ways in which customer feedback is generated and procured.
-Now, with the help of customer feedback tools, businesses can capture feedback from customers using various channels and platforms, such as:
+Now, with the help of customer feedback tools, companies can capture feedback from customers using various channels and platforms, such as:

 - Comment cards

 - Patient satisfaction surveys (for healthcare organizations)

 - Individual customer interviews or customer roundtables

 Using information from customer feedback, companies can gain holistic, richer insights essential to improving their brand, products, services, and overall customer experience.

 Through effective customer experience management, companies that are able to monitor and manage customer feedback also have a more complete understanding of their customers and can easily measure satisfaction and build customer loyalty.